briantate/R30_MiWi_Star_CMake/README.md

 * I have created a "task.json" file in the ".vscode" directory.
 This gives you some Terminal tasks you can run.
 * tasks.json
     * to run the "Flash" task, go to Terminal->Run Task... then select "Flash"
+        * NOTE: IF THE BOOTLOADER PROTECTION FUSE IS ON, YOU MAY GET THE ERROR "Error: SAMD: NVM lock error"
+            * This seems to go away on the second programming attempt.
+It may be an issue with the openocd "bootloader" command
     * ToDo: how to write the user row on SAML21 with openocd to clear the BOOTPROT flags?

 # Debugging the application: